AdamIsrael/saga/README.md

 ## TODO
 - Make font type and size customizable
-- Add separator to wordcount, i.e., 10,221
 - Better formatting of folder names (acts/chapters)
-- Replace "…" with "..."?
-- What about smart quotes?
 - Configuration: A list of files to ignore during compilation (i.e., 0.md)
-- Filter: Add `\sl480\slmult1` to para to double-space body
-- Filter: Add `\fi720` to para to indent the first line